Anupamit/Javascript-Theory-Qustions/README.md

 }
 console.log(sayGreeting("World"));
 ```
-The function\'s output now depends on an outer state called greeting.
-What if someone changes the value of the greeting variable to `Hola`?
+The function's output now depends on an outer state called `greeting`.
+What if someone changes the value of the `greeting` variable to `Hola` ?
 It will change the output of the `sayGreeting()` function even when you pass the same input.

 ```js
 let greeting = "Hello";